Evgenk2020/15game/README.md

 <hr>

-This game was written with pure C++ experience some years ago when I just started to learn it.
+This game was written without any experience in C++ some years ago when I just started to learn myself coding.
 This repository could be deleted but let it stay.
-After all it is still working and looking fun enough.
+After all it is still working and looking fun.

 <hr>